ibm-cloud-docs/cloud-logs/query-mapping-exceptions.md

 ```
 {: codeblock}

+## Searching data that includes mapping exceptions
+{: #query-mapping-exceptions-3}

+When you search in {{site.data.keyword.frequent-search}}, log records that include a mapping exception can only be searched by using a free text query.

+If you have a data bucket associated to the instance, you can search logs through **All Logs**.
+You can search by using a free text query or by using key:value pairs.

 ## Fixing fields with mapping exceptions
-{: #query-mapping-exceptions-3}
+{: #query-mapping-exceptions-4}

 To fix a mapping exception, identify the field that reports a mapping exception and the applications that are sending the same field with different types.
 Then, try to fix the problem at source.

-Log records that include a mapping exception can only be searched by using a free text query.
-{: note}

 {{_include-segments/mapping-exception-fix.md}}